Education in the Czech Republic: Second Stage

 The next four years of elementary school form the second stage, the last compulsory stage in education.
 Subjects taught at this stage include Czech, literature, two foreign languages, mathematics, computer science, history, geography, civics, physics, biology, chemistry, music, art, physical education, and handcrafts.
 Some of these subjects are only mandatory in grades eight and nine.

 Students are either taught in the same elementary school as their first stage, or at an eight-year academy (osmileté gymnázium)), or at a six-year academy (šestileté gymnázium).
 Continuing at an elementary school is the most popular option today, and six-year academies are quite rare.
 Some eight-year academies have a specific physical education emphasis, and some six-year academies have their later years almost entirely taught in a foreign language.
 Grade levels in the eight-year academy are usually called by Latin numbers; year one is prima (the first in Latin), year two is sekunda, and so on.

 Secondary school

-Since the 2016/2017 school year, secondary schools that distribute students to a "maturita" degree upon graduation are required to set an entrance test in mathematics and the Czech language.
+Since the 2016/2017 school year, secondary schools that distribute students to a "maturita" degree upon graduation are required to set an entrance test in mathematics or the English language and the Czech language.
 This test is run by CERMAT, the government agency that also administers the maturita.
 Schools can also institute their own separate tests.
+In the part prepared by CERMAT, 12.3% of students who took the exam for the first time in the summer of 2025 failed.